Sept. 11 Architect Wants To Tell Senators About Torture But Says Haspel Classified It

 Or not make it happen.

-"My client has a right under the convention against torture to complain about his torture and to seek redress for it," Nevin says.
+"My client has a right under the Convention against Torture to complain about his torture and to seek redress for it," Nevin says.
 "The United States is one of 155 signatories to that convention, and the Senate ratified it.
 So yes, he would like to be heard on the question of what he knows about this."

 While he recognizes that Mohammed, who is accused of orchestrating the attacks that killed 3,000 people, isn't a sympathetic figure, Nevin says that doesn't mean his experience isn't relevant.